juxor/afaq/markdown/secJ7.md

 military bases, the offices used by the bureaucracy into something more useful (or, as in the case of prisons, their destruction).
 Town halls would be occupied and used by community and industrial groups, for example.
-Offices of the mayor could be turned into crches.
+Offices of the mayor could be turned into crèches.
 Police stations, if they have not been destroyed, could be turned into storage centres for goods (William Morris, in his utopian novel **News from Nowhere**, imagined the Houses of Parliament being turned into a manure storage facility).
 And so on.
 Those who used to